-If you have been charged with theft or shoplifting in Indiana, you’ll want to speak with a criminal defense attorney as soon as possible.
+If you have been charged with theft or shoplifting, you’ll want to speak with an Indianapolis theft lawyer as soon as possible.
 Although the charges might not seem too serious right now, you don’t want to have to carry the weight of a criminal record.
 It could affect a variety of things down the road; from your ability to find a good job, apply for housing, or even obtain a handgun license.

 The criminal defense attorneys at Keffer Hirschauer LLP are former deputy prosecutors who now work to defend and protect the rights of Hoosiers facing criminal charges.
 They understand Indiana shoplifting laws inside and out and are ready to work towards the best possible outcome in your case.
 Whether you’d like to fight the charges, reduce the charges, or make the case for leniency, our team is ready to represent you.
 Call Keffer Hirschauer LLP at (317) 751-7186 or complete our online contact form to begin crafting your defense.

 Generally, Indiana shoplifting laws can be found in Indiana Code 35-43-4-2.
 This statute broadly defines the criminal offense of theft as, “knowingly or intentionally exerting unauthorized control over the property of another person, with the intent to deprive the other person of any part of its value or use.”